art-aliu/Project_2/README.md

 - Front-end (Service 1): The service with which the user interacts.
 This service sends requests to the other services to generate random events and then displays the generated events to the user.
 - Number API (Service 2): This service receives HTTP GET requests from service 1 and responds with a random attribute, using random.choice().
 - Name API (Service 3): This service receives HTTP GET requests from service 1, and responds with a randomly selected football skill from a list, using random.choice().
-- Generate API (Service 4): This service receives HTTP POST requests from service 1, which provide the randomly generated attributes and skills, service 4 has two dictionaries which use this data to determine the status effect associated with the event.
+- Generate API (Service 4): This service receives HTTP POST requests from service 1, which provide the randomly generated attributes and skills, service 4 has two dictionaries which use this data to provide a point based rating.

 ## Services